Meerkats Year 2

 KINGSDOWN AND RINGWOULD PRIMARY SCHOOL

 Welcome back after the Easter break.
 I hope everyone is feeling refreshed and ready for another busy term at school.
-Mrs Luckhurst got married in the half term break and is now Mrs Arthur!
-We will be joined this term by Miss Aktar, a teacher training student, who is returning for her second placement with us.
-The children will be taking their End of Key Stage Tests (SATs) between Monday 15th May and Thursday 18th May.
+The children will be taking their End of Key Stage Tests (SATs) in May.
 Please be assured that they will be undertaken in a stress free and relaxed environment with the children encouraged to just try their best.
-We will be working hard in the mornings and having relaxed afternoons during this week.

 This term the children of Class 2 will be studying the following topics across the areas of the curriculum.

-- Maths: Problem solving, addition and subtraction, multiplication and division, shapes, money, statistics and measure.
+- Maths: Problem solving, addition and subtraction, multiplication and division, shapes, money, statistics and capacity.
+We will be practising our quick recall of 2x, 5x and 10x tables.

-- Computing: The children will develop skills in creating a presentation, emailing and presenting data.
+- Computing: The children will develop skills in creating a presentation about dinosaurs, and presenting data in the form of bar charts.

 - Geography: The children will be investigating going to the seaside, starting from a study of the local area and the facilities it provides and moving to a global understanding of holiday destinations.

-- Art: Children will experiment creating different types of sculpture.
+- Art: Children will experiment creating all sorts of dinosaur and seaside related arts and crafts.